 Enviromin staff work as a team on most projects, utilizing unique skill sets to advance project goals.
-Dr. Kirk and the senior staff bring more than 50 years of scientific and management expertise in mining geochemistry and hydrogeology.
+Dr. Kirk and the senior staff bring more than 50 years of scientific and management expertise in mining geochemistry, biology, and environmental consulting services.
 They are supported by a strong team providing custom laboratory services, development and implementation of laboratory analytical programs, data management, hydrologic and geochemical modeling using PHREEQC, and Geochemist’s Workbench, as well as programing, statistical analysis, and modeling with R and Python programs.

 Dr. Lisa B. Kirk